gabrielsissom/TwiviaBot/README.md

 [Database](https://opentdb.com/) used for trivia questions.

-To run bot.py you will need a local .env file with the following variables:
+To run bot.py you will need the following environment variables:

 `
 TMI_TOKEN=oauth:pjwk******************